Types of Joints

 Synarthroses (Immovable)

-• No appreciable movement permitted—these joints prioritize protection and structural support
+• No appreciable movement permitted.
+These joints prioritize protection and structural support.

-• Primarily fibrous joints like skull sutures fall into this category
+• Primarily fibrous joints like skull sutures fall into this category.

 Amphiarthroses (Slightly Movable)

-• Includes cartilaginous joints like symphyses and some fibrous joints (syndesmoses)
+• Includes cartilaginous joints like symphyses and some fibrous joints (syndesmoses).

 Diarthroses (Freely Movable)

-• Wide range of motion in one or more planes, depending on joint shape
+• Wide range of motion in one or more planes, depending on joint shape.

-• All synovial joints are diarthroses—the terms are functionally interchangeable
+• All synovial joints are diarthroses.
+The terms are functionally interchangeable.

 Fibrous Joint Subtypes: Stability Specialists

-Fibrous joints vary in the length of collagen fibers connecting bones, which determines their slight differences in mobility.
+Fibrous joints vary in the length of collagen fibers connecting bones, which directly determines their slight differences in mobility.

 Sutures

-• Found exclusively between skull bones—interlocking, irregular edges increase surface area for stronger connections
+• Found exclusively between skull bones.
+Interlocking, irregular edges increase surface area for stronger connections.

-• Synarthrotic function means essentially no movement in adults, though slight flexibility exists in infants
+• Synarthrotic function means essentially no movement in adults, though slight flexibility exists in infants.

 Syndesmoses

-• Longer collagen fibers connect bones, permitting slight movement (amphiarthrotic)
+• Longer collagen fibers connect bones, permitting slight movement (amphiarthrotic).

-Compare: Sutures vs. Syndesmoses—both fibrous joints, but fiber length differs.
+Compare: Sutures vs. Syndesmoses: both fibrous joints, but fiber length differs.
 Short fibers in sutures = immovable; longer fibers in syndesmoses = slight movement.
 This is a common exam distinction.

 Cartilaginous Joint Subtypes: Growth and Cushioning